 ApplyBoard’s AI could help students make better choices

-It is understandable that some might be uncomfortable with the idea of AI determining a critical life decision such as which high-school or university one will attend.
-However, unlike human decision makers, AI does not have any conscious or unconscious biases and therefore has the potential to create fairer recruitment processes increasing the diversity of academic institutions and social mobility.
+Understandably, some might be uncomfortable with the idea of AI determining a critical life decision such as which high school or university one will attend.
+However, unlike human decision-makers, AI does not have any conscious or unconscious biases and therefore has the potential to create fairer recruitment processes increasing the diversity of academic institutions and social mobility.

 Deep Genomics: The startup writing a new chapter in the history of medicine

 Interdisciplinary collaboration is the driving force behind a lot of the health industry’s recent developments.
 In recent years the concept has revolutionized a health industry, where artificial intelligence startups are revolutionizing the fields of genomics and gene editing where vast amounts of complex data analysis are required.
 One such startup is Deep Genomics.
 The company was founded in 2015 and uses machine learning to trace potential genetic causes for disease by searching vast amounts of genomic data for mutations that may be related to certain conditions.
 Founder Brendan Frey is a professor at the University of Toronto and a specialist in both machine learning and genomic medicine.
 Interest in the company and its potential to revolutionize healthcare has enabled the company to raise $16.7 Million over three rounds of funding.
 Since completing its series A funding round in 2017, the company has set about leveraging machine learning to slash the time it takes to develop and bring new medicines to market.